Stochastic Optimal Control of HVAC system for Energy-efficient Buildings: Applications

-In this part, we compare our results with the optimal solution in an MPC formulation with assumed accurate information over each planning horizon $H$ (not available in practice); Such solution can be obtained by sequentially solving the deterministic problem \eqref{MPC method}:
+Considering most existing on-line HVAC control are deployed in MPC, we compare the GB-L with an MPC method.
+Particularly, to identify the performance bounds, we assume perfect information (i.e., weather and occupancy) for the MPC in our simulations, which is usually not available in realization but to create a benchmark here.
+As for the MPC method with a receding horizon $H$, we have the formulation:

-It’s nontrivial to solve problem \eqref{MPC method} due to the nonlinear system dynamics and the constraints on the PMV index.
-We use the approximated solution method proposed in \cite{xu2015supply, xu2017pmv} as it is one of the scarce methods available and capable to our best knowledge.
-The main idea is to reformulate problem \eqref{MPC method} as a MILP by using various linearization and approximation techniques.
-We refer readers to \cite{xu2015supply, xu2017pmv} for details.
+As discussed, solving problem \eqref{MPC method} exactly is a nontrivial task due to the non-linear and non-analytical constraints imposed by the system dynamics and the PMV model.
+To build the comparisons, we settle for an existing relaxed solution method (referred to MPC-R) \cite{xu2015supply, xu2017pmv} as it is the scarcely available and capable one for problem \eqref{MPC method} to our best knowledge.
+The main point of MPC-R is to convert the non-linear constraints into a sequence of combinatorial linear constraints through piece-wise linearization and approximation o as to be tackled by some commercial solvers, like CPLEX.

-For the two methods, we compare the results in three cases with different settings.
-In particular, the discretization of state variables are only employed in the GBPI method not in the MPC approach.
+We compare the two methods under three different settings regarding the state and control discretization.
+Particularly, the state discretization is only required by GB-L not the MPC-R.